ltrgoddard/thesis/temp.markdown

 > thing to make children scream at, as Stevenson says), of one’s
 > fantastic character and all, to have the wonder steal over the detail
 > as much as over the general fact of being, and to see that it is only
-> familiarity that blunts it.’[^397]
+> familiarity that blunts it.’[^398]

-The connection to *The Harmless Building* here is clear: just like Lewis, Oliver shows a consistent concern with the defamiliarising, metaphorical description of the body.
+\noindent The connection to *The Harmless Building* here is clear: just like Lewis, Oliver shows a consistent concern with the defamiliarising, metaphorical description of the body.
 To take two examples almost at
 random: ‘her hips fell over to one side, settling over awkward legs like a dollop of icecream lodged in a biased way on a double-barrelled